rust-lang/book/second-edition/src/ch10-00-generics.md

 let us communicate and reason about the concept of finding the largest number in a list independently of the specific places this concept is used.

-In the program in Listing 10-3, we’ve extracted the code that finds the largest number into a function named `largest`.
-This program can find the largest number in two different lists of numbers, but the code from Listing 10-1 only exists in one spot:
+In the program in [Listing 10-3][Listing-10-3], we’ve extracted the code that finds the largest number into a function named `largest`.
+This program can find the largest number in two different lists of numbers, but the code from [Listing 10-1][Listing-10-1] only exists in one spot:

 <span class="filename">Filename: src/main.rs</span>